Services for Chemistry Graduate Students, Offered by the Chemistry Library

-The Chemical Information Course, a ten-week course offered in the spring semester, is required of every Chemistry graduate student.
+CHEM 601: Chemical Information Organization and Retrieval is a half-credit course required of every Chemistry graduate student.
 It seeks to introduce principles of chemical information searching, as well as practical experience using the print and electronic resources provided by the University of Pennsylvania Libraries.
-For more information about the course, visit http://www.sas.upenn.edu/chem/library/infoclass/index.html, or contact Judith Currano at (215) 898-2177 or email@example.com.
+For more information about the course, contact Judith Currano at (215) 746-5886 or firstname.lastname@example.org.

 Workshops covering a variety of databases and other electronic products are offered each semester by the Science & Engineering Libraries.
 They are targeted specifically to Penn's sci-tech researchers and are excellent introductions to new acquisitions, as well as being great refreshers for familiar resources.
-If the Information Course passed you by in a blur, these workshops can serve as useful reminders of methods of locating particular kinds of information.
+If CHEM 601 passed you by in a blur, these workshops can serve as useful reminders of methods of locating particular kinds of information.

 Obtaining Material Not Held at the Chemistry Library